senocular/senocular.github.com/articles/js_object_primitive.md

 new ObjectPrimitive() // Error, ObjectPrimitive is not a constructor - OK
 ```

 Object primitives now have access to methods in `ObjectPrimitive.prototype`, as seen with the custom `toString()` thanks to `Object.create()` in the `ObjectPrimitive` function.

 Additionally, again mirroring symbols, `ObjectPrimitive` blocks itself from being called with `new`.
-This prevents an alternative object-based version of our value that would be able to pass the `instanceof` test.
+This prevents an alternative object-based version of the object primitive that would be expected to pass the `instanceof` test.
 For example, string primitives are not instances of `String` but String objects are.

 ```javascript
 'string' instanceof String // false new String('string') instanceof String // true
 ```

-By blocking creation with `new`, we prevent would-be object variations of the "primitive" from existing.

 Finally, because `instanceof` works by checking the prototype chain, we are able to block it from returning true for `ObjectPrimitive` using `Symbol.hasInstance`.
 This approach, however, does _not_ prevent `instanceof` checks against `Object`.